Introduction to residential care and nursing homes

 Types of residential care or nursing home

 There are different types of homes.
 Some offer full time nursing care, others support people with a specific disability or medical need.
-If you are currently receiving treatment on a regular basis from a qualified nurse then you may need a nursing home.
 Staff from your local Trust will advise which type of home is best for you.

 Covering the cost